Estate Planning for Small Business Owners

 - Transferring the designated interest to a Trustee who has the ability to manage your business for the benefit of your intended beneficiary.

 - A trust may be established for a limited time until your intended heir is qualified to assume her role.
 However, several precautions must be taken to ensure the correct type of trust is created.
 Having the wrong type of trust established can lead to the loss of various tax and liability protections, such as the subchapter S-corp election.
 It is highly advisable to consult with a qualified attorney when considering this option.

 - An alternative may be to make arrangements with other partners and/or key employees to handle the management of the business.
 Given the involvement of these individuals throughout the life of the business, they may prove to be the best option for assuming a managerial role for the benefit of your heirs.
-This may involve promoting key employees to partnership level, if necessary.
+This may involve promoting key employees to the partnership level, if necessary.
 Alternatively, such key employee may serve in a caretaker role while the intended beneficiary acclimates and gains the necessary experience and skill to take over.
 Either option requires careful consideration of the employee’s trustworthiness and will require an agreement to memorialize this arrangement.

 - Considering the timing of your transfer is especially important.
-It can take effect through a inter vivos transfer of a portion of the business interest into an irrevocable trust or merely transferred upon death.
+It can take effect through an inter vivos transfer of a portion of the business interest into an irrevocable trust or merely transferred upon death.
 Both options require the assistance of a qualified attorney to establish the appropriate legal vehicles to accomplish your objectives.

 - Directly transferring it to your intended beneficiary